On-course applications are now live

 By using this user-friendly and fully secure system, graduate students are now able to complete and track the progress of applications easily and efficiently.
 All applications will be stored in one place, and applications can be accessed and approved wherever you are, as long as you have web access, via eVision or Student Self Service.

 The move online will reduce paper-based communication, photocopying and printing, and applications will be easier to track.
 The overall processing time will also be reduced through online workflow improvements.

-- GSO.2b: Defer Transfer of Status
+- GSO.2b: Deferral of Transfer of Status

-- GSO.3: Appointment of examiners
+- GSO.3: Appointment of Examiners

 - GSO.3c: Dispensation from consultation of the thesis

 - GSO.6: Change of title

 - GSO.8: Dispensation from residence

 - GSO.14b: Deferral of Confirmation of Status